daizutabi/mkapi/docs/usage/module.md

 ![mkapi](google_style)

-Furthermore, Classes and Functions sections are also created that display a list of members defined in the module.
+Furthermore, Classes and Functions sections are also created that display a list of members defined in the module and their short descriptions.
+The prefix [D] means dataclass and [G] means generator.

 ## Documentation with Heading